-Paying attention to the air as it passes in and out of our lungs is called “mindful breathing.”
+Paying attention to the air as it passes in and out of our lungs has now been called “mindful breathing.”

 I have found mindful breathing to be a common thread used to improve overall well-being in most of the holistic healing techniques that I have studied, especially rooted in the ancient spiritual wisdom of China and India.
 Instructions on various mindful breathing techniques are given in most holistic healing traditions from around the globe.

 The benefits of mindful breathing techniques are realized through practice, not through intellectual understanding alone.

 I am thrilled that mindfulness and mindful breathing are now considered evidence-based interventions!
 I use many different mindful breathing techniques from various cultural traditions for my own daily self-care and I teach mindful breathing exercises to my patients for the following researched benefits:

 Relief from symptoms of anxiety and depression